 Phytophthora ramorum, a highly destructive tree disease which has been creating significant damage across the UK in recent years, has been identified at Wyming Brook nature reserve.

-A significant operation will take place this autumn and winter to remove specific trees in the affected areas around the site.
+A significant operation will take place starting this winter to remove specific trees in the affected areas around the site.

 Frequently asked questions regarding the Wyming Brook tree works

 We’ve compiled a selection of frequently asked questions relating to the tree works taking place at Wyming Brook.

 A microscopic fungus-like organism called Phytophthora ramorum is causing tree disease in certain species across the UK.
 Unfortunately, as there is no cure and the disease can rapidly spread, the scientific advice is to fell those species of trees in an infected area.

 Sadly, the disease has been confirmed across several sites in Sheffield, including at Wyming Brook nature reserve and some surrounding areas.
 Therefore works will soon take place to remove a number of trees across the site.
 It is important to say that only two species, larch and sweet chestnut, are severely affected.